 I have deep and lasting affection for the Armed Forces - not least because my partner Tim is a serving officer with the British Army.
-With a large number of constituents who have served - or continue to serve in the Armed Forces.
+I represent a huge number of constituents across Brecon and Radnorshire who have served or continue to serve in the Armed Forces.

 Since my election I actively campaigned against the closure of Brecon Barracks and for a Veterans Commissioner for Wales.
 I also called on the Government to grant free citizenship to the many foreign born soldiers living and working in the United Kingdom.
 The Gurkha’s are an incredibly important part of the Brecon community, having served our nation with pride and recognising their service with free citizenship the right thing to do.

 The closure of Brecon Barracks, scheduled for 2027, would have been a tragic loss to our community.
 In addition to its truly historical and social significance, the facility is critical to our national security - something evident during the Covid 19 pandemic, when the Army's joint response was organised from Brecon Barracks.